Qualcomm rejects Broadcom’s $70 per share takeover offer

 In Entwistle’s view were Qualcomm to accept the acquisition offer it would increase its dependence on the smartphone market — at a time when it has been working to expand beyond smartphones, such as via a long-in-the-works acquisition of chipmaker NXP, which has a focus on car-related applications, security-based identification and IoT.

 “As Qualcomm has already patiently worked for an extended period and is close to acquiring NXP to kick start its ambitious journey we weigh more towards a Qualcomm-NXP only combination rather than a Broadcom-NXP-Qualcomm or simply a Qualcomm-Broadcom combination.
-Integration with Broadcom means more delays and execution risks,” he added.Featured Image: Shutterstock
+Integration with Broadcom means more delays and execution risks,” he added.Featured Image: Justin Sullivan/Getty Images

 0